 Given the dearth of international funding for local advocacy, we devote most funds to grassroots campaigns.
 We will not fund applications from INGO members unless they are submitted jointly with members working at sub-national level.

 The all-encompassing nature of Claim Your Water Rights allows members to advocate on a range of different human rights issues related to water and sanitation.
 This means members can adapt their campaign approach to their local or national context while working in global solidarity under one banner.

-While Claim Your Water Rights is designed to embrace diverse approaches and content areas, we have identified several sub-themes that are of strategic importance to the coalition and of common interest to members working across different countries and continents.
-To serve as many members as possible, we will choose concept notes that engage with at least one of the following sub-themes:
+While Claim Your Water Rights is designed to embrace diverse approaches and content areas, we have identified several themes that are strategically important to the coalition and of common interest to members working across different countries and continents.
+To serve as many members as possible, we select concept notes that engage with at least one of the following sub-themes:

 - Climate justice: water depletion, pollution and extractive industries

 - Corporate accountability: business and human rights

 - Expanding civic space: legal empowerment, meaningful participation, protesting and more

 - Media influencing: Using radio, TV, written and social media to inform, influence and empower